Mock¶

 assert all[0] == expected

-Mocking tests the implementation of the command line interface and ensures that an API call is made with certain parameters.
-The mixed-layer approach tests the behaviour to ensure that the result meets our expectations.
-This approach is much less of a change detector and has a greater chance of remaining valid during a refactoring.
+Mocking tests the implementation of the command-line interface and ensures that an API call is made with specific parameters.
+With the mixed-layer approach, the behaviour is tested to ensure that the result meets our expectations.
+This approach is much less of a change detector and is more likely to remain valid during a refactoring.
 Interestingly, the tests are also about twice as fast:

 ============================= test session starts ==============================